 What is the Reformed Flower?
 The acronym TULIP is sometimes used as a summary of certain points of Reformed teaching on salvation.

 God created man in his own image.
 But when Adam first sinned, all humanity fell in him and with him.
 The image of God in humanity is now defaced and corrupted (Rom.
 3:10-12, 23; 5:12-14).
 This is true of us without exception.
-By nature, we are all now morally bankrupt and under God's judgment.
+By nature, we are all now morally bankrupt and under God’s judgment.
 To say that we are totally depraved means that there is no part of our being that sin has not ruined.
-Our mind, heart and will now naturally incline toward evil and cannot do good in the eyes of Gods holy justice (Eph.
+While man retained the knowledge of God’s moral law, he lost the ability to perform the true righteousness it requires.
+Outward civil virtue is possible for fallen man but our mind, heart and will now naturally incline toward evil and cannot naturally love God, exercise saving faith, offer genuine worship or choose spiritual good (Eph.
 2:1-3; 4:18-19).
 We are incapable of humbling ourselves in order to repent and believe in Christ in order to recuperate our lost condition.

 Out of the mass of fallen humanity, God has chosen to save some, electing them to be reconciled to God, and to receive eternal life (Acts 13:48).
 This choice of some to be saved is based only on the sovereign will and good pleasure of God (Eph.
 1:4, 11).
 It is not rooted in any righteousness in us or foreknowledge of what we would do.
 The elect receive grace from God and this “depends not on human will or exertion, but on God who has mercy” (Rom.
 9:16).